-The acquisition of the property will qualify for the exemption from the payment of transfer duty because -
+The acquisition of the property will qualify for the exemption from the payment of transfer duty under section 9(1)(c)(i) of the Transfer Duty Act because the -

-- the body is exempt under section 10(1)(cA)(i); - the sole or principal object of the institution, board or body is to conduct scientific, technical or industrial research which activity qualifies under PBA 8(a); and - the whole of the property will be used to carry on the PBA.
+- institution, board or body is exempt under section 10(1)(cA)(i)(aa); - sole or principal object of the institution, board or body is to conduct scientific, technical or industrial research, which activity qualifies under PBA 8(a); and - whole of the property will be used to carry on the PBA.

-Example 3 - A public school qualifying as an institution board, or body which has as its sole or principal object the carrying on of a PBA
+Example 3 - A public school qualifying as an institution board, or body, which has as its sole or principal object the carrying on of a PBA

-A public school as defined in the South African Schools Act, 1996, is registered as such by the Provincial Education Department.
-The school does not have a formal letter from the TEU confirming exemption under section 10(1)(cA)(i).
-It has, however, provided confirmation from the Education Department that it is registered as a public school.
+A public school as defined in the South African Schools Act, 1996, is registered as such by the Provincial Education Department.28

+The school does not have a formal letter from the Commissioner confirming exemption under section 10(1)(cA)(i).29 It, however, has provided confirmation from the Provincial Education Department that it is registered as a public school.

-The school has acquired a vacant stand to be developed as a sports ground for its sole use in promoting its sporting activities, which form an integral part of the provision of education to its learners.
+The school has acquired a vacant stand to be developed as a sports ground for its sole use in promoting its sporting activities, which forms an integral part of the provision of education to its learners.